 \section{Experiments}

 We evaluate our method across diverse settings to demonstrate its effectiveness, versatility, and practicality.
-Our experimental evaluation includes: (1) \textbf{offline decision making} on D4RL benchmark tasks, including adaptation to novel dynamics, \changes{assesment of feasibility of the generated sequences} and leveraging random data for dynamics learning (Sec.\ref{sec:exp-offline}); (2) \textbf{constrained offline decision making} on safety-critical DSRL benchmarks with cost constraints, and a study on classical Pendulum environment highlighting significance of dynamic feasibility for trajectory ranking (Sec.~\ref{sec:exp-const-offline}); (3) a preliminary study extending our framework to handle visual inputs (Sec.~\ref{sec:vision}); (4) \textbf{real-world deployment} on a Unitree Go2 quadruped robot to demonstrate the practicality of MPDiffuser (Sec.~\ref{sec:exp-dog}); (4) a \textbf{linear control system} with stochastic expert data to validate the approach on a well-understood theoretical setup (App.~\ref{sec:linsys}); \changes{(5) additional ablations, including: the mode of initial-state conditioning (App.~\ref{sec:condition}), evaluating robustness to modeling errors in our dynamics model (App.~\ref{sec:robust}), using two models versus a single one with more diffusion steps (App.~\ref{sec:alternate}), alternating versus combined score updates (App.~\ref{sec:combined-score}), and the role of conditioning in the dynamics model (App.~\ref{sec:dyn-cond}), the impact of causal architectures (App.~\ref{sec:causal}), sensitivity to guidance scale (App.~\ref{sec:params}) and number of samples for ranking, performance degradation due to distribution shift between components (App.~\ref{sec:limitations}).}\blfootnote{Code and experiments are available at: https://anonymous.4open.science/status/MPD-Submission-126B}
+Our experimental evaluation includes: (1) \textbf{offline decision making} on D4RL benchmark tasks, including adaptation to novel dynamics, assessment of feasibility of the generated sequences, and leveraging random data for dynamics learning (Sec.~\ref{sec:exp-offline}); (2) \textbf{constrained offline decision making} on safety-critical DSRL benchmarks with cost constraints, together with a study on the Pendulum environment highlighting the importance of dynamic feasibility for ranking (Sec.~\ref{sec:exp-const-offline}); (3) a preliminary study extending our framework to handle visual inputs (Sec.~\ref{sec:vision}); (4) \textbf{real-world deployment} on a Unitree Go2 quadruped robot to demonstrate the practicality of MPDiffuser (Sec.~\ref{sec:exp-dog}); and (5) an \textbf{analysis} section examining the effect of alternating updates, comparison with combined-score updates, and limitations under cross-dataset distribution mismatch (Sec.~\ref{sec:analysis}).

+Additional studies are deferred to the appendix, including: (i) a \textbf{linear control system} for validation in a well-understood simple setting (App.~\ref{sec:linsys}); (ii) ablations on initial-state conditioning (App.~\ref{sec:condition}), robustness to dynamics modeling errors (App.~\ref{sec:robust}), conditioning in the dynamics model (App.~\ref{sec:dyn-cond}), the impact of causal networks (App.~\ref{sec:causal}), and sensitivity to guidance scale and number of samples (App.~\ref{sec:params}).